Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 5. Remove the old potting mix attached to the section roots.

-6. Select a pot about 1-2 inches larger than the pseudobulb and ensure the pot has enough drainage holes and slits to prevent root-rot.
+6. Select a pot about 1-2 inches larger than the pseudobulb and ensure the pot has enough drainage holes and slits to prevent rotting.

-7. Place the section in the center of the pot and cover the roots with fresh orchid bark mix while ensuring that the bottom of the pseudobulb is level with the top of the soil.
+7. Place the section in the center of the pot and cover the roots with fresh, orchid bark mix.
+Ensure that the bottom of the pseudobulb is level with the top of the soil.

 8. Stake each section to prevent it from toppling over.

-10. Once the orchid sections have established their own roots and have shown signs of new growth you can begin the routine care.
+10. Once the orchid sections have established their own roots and have shown signs of new growth, begin the routine care.

 Brassia Orchid, Spider Orchid

-Brassia Orchid (Spider Orchid) common growing problems include black leaf tips and edges, leaf spots, yellow leaves, drooping leaves, lack of blooms, pests and diseases among others.
+Brassia (Spider) Orchid common problems are lack of blooms, yellow leaves, brown leaves, drooping leaves, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Yellow leaves